Half-Shot/bark-spec/PROPOSAL.md

 ### Client

-The client would be a single page webpage, which simplifys the process explained above.In additon to setting up the users room once matrix details have been given, it will listen for messages on each bark room.
+The client would be a single page webpage, which simplifys the process explained above.In additon to setting up the users room once matrix details have been given, it will listen for messages on each Bark room.
 It will then sort them into a single stream.
 The messages would be interactable (e.g. you can 'reblog' them).
 The client would also have the media features implemented like taking a picture or sharing a audio/video file.

 Searching for users would be limited at first to your own homeserver since matrix doesn't have a global index system, but you can add people by internalID or alias (the latter being automatic if it exists).

 ## Deliverables

 - I plan to deliver a complete web based client (approximately 2000-4000 lines of source code) by the end of the development period.
 More specifically, this means the styling, javascript source code and html documents used to develop it.
-- Full documentation on creating extentions and improvements to 'Bark'
+- Full documentation on creating extentions and improvements to 'Bark'.

 ## Timeframe